-A rotating heat exchanger or rotary heat exchanger, also known as a thermal wheel, enthalpy wheel, and heat recovery wheel, is a type of energy recovery heat exchanger positioned within the supply and exhaust air streams of an air-handling system.
+A rotating heat exchanger is a type of energy recovery heat exchanger positioned within the supply and exhaust air streams of an air-handling system.

-The wheel is built up by a matrix which consists of two foils, one flat and one corrugated, together they create channels for the air to pass through.
-The well height is defined as flat foil thickness plus total wave height.
+The wheel is built up by a matrix that consists of two foils, one flat and one corrugated, together they create channels for the air to pass through.
+The size of the channel is called well height.

 Leakage between the exhaust and supply air is reduced by sealing and in some cases also by adding a purge sector.
 However, some leakage cannot be fully prevented.

 Rotary heat exchangers have low freezing risk as to the wheels by definition defrost themselves while rotating.
 Freezing is only an issue at very low temperatures.